Hamburg Police

 The Hamburg Police (Hamburger Polizei or Polizei Hamburg) is the German Landespolizei force for the city-state of Hamburg.
-Law enforcement in Germany is divided between federal and state (Land) agencies.
+Law enforcement in Germany is divided between federal and state agencies.
 A precursor to the agency, the Polizei-Behörde, has existed since 1814.

 The State Minister for the Interior (Senator für Inneres) oversees the Hamburg Police, which consists of aviation, water, road and port patrols, and crime investigation.
 The city of Hamburg is served by police stations (Polizeikommissariate) of the Uniformed Police (Schutzpolizei).
 Head of police is Polizeipräsident Ralf Martin Meyer.
-In 2008 Hamburg Police had 500,335 deployments.
+In 2008. the police had 500,335 deployments.

 History

 Before the police force was established, there was a night watch (Wochenwärter, lit. week wardens) and a port patrol.
 The night watch was a professional force whose duties included calling the hours at night and closing the city gates.
 In 1671, the watch was reorganised along the lines of the Schutterij in Amsterdam, and in 1770, 284 men operated in 64 districts.
 In 1787, a force patrolling the port (the Hafenpatrouille) was established, though this was merged with the police in 1875.

 Before the French occupation of Hamburg (1806-1814) the Wedde was the government agency collecting fines, and the Prätur an agency — more like a court — to arbitrate, e.g. in cases of bankruptcy, or differences on rental fees.
 In 1814, the government of Hamburg (Rat) established a standardised police agency (Polizey-Behörde).
 The former brought tasks from the Wedde and Prätur into the new police.
 The night watch and the police coexisted until 1876, when the watch was dissolved.

 The night watch, Wedde, Prätur, port patrol, and later police were supported by the military.
 In 1842 the police consisted of 48 men and 425 members of the night watch, whilst Hamburg had a population of 200,000.
 In 1870, 650 Constablers, the same as the British name, were introduced to the police, including a mounted unit.

 After several changes of structure and oversight agency — also the establishment of Political Police to monitor the labour movement from 1894 to 1918 — the police force was headed by a president of the police since 1912.
 From 1890 on, the police force began to transform into a military-like force.
 In 1910 rifles were bought, because of riots in Berlin.
 Pistols for the police were bought in 1917.
 After the First World War, riots and civil disorder caused the reinforcement of the police with soldiers and militia.
 After the period of the German Revolution of 1918–1919 the Hamburg Police had a Sicherheitspolizei (protection or security police) and an Ordnungspolizei (order police).
 The Order Police were stationed in barracks.
 In 1920, during the Kapp Putsch the police, specially the leading officers, showed itself as unreliable.
 After several administrative changes the Sicherheitspolizei was dissolved and replaced by the Order Police.
 As of 1932 the police consisted of 21 units, with 2,100 men.
 In 1933, there were 5,500 men, including the criminal investigation units and the administration.